amita1996/mnist-digit-classifier-numpy/README.md

 # Classifying handwritten digits using Neural Networks with numpy only

-The data was downloaded from kaggle.
+The data was downloaded from kaggle (https://www.kaggle.com/c/digit-recognizer/data).

 The accuracy of my model is 97.77%.